 Cartagena is filled with tons of amazing cafes and restaurants – some of my faves that are not only a must try for Colombian Coffee but also aesthetically gorgeous for a photo opp are Epoca cafe (below) and Abacos Libros cafe (cafe instead a library!).

 Staying at a boutique hotel will give you an experience of staying in an authentic Colombian colonial style home.
 Check out this post about the stunning Casa San Agustin where we stayed; it was undoubtedly the best boutique hotel in town.
 Infact its pool happens to be Cartagena’s most photographed and insta famous pool :), makes for the best photo opp!

-My Cartagena Travel Guide will be up soon for other details if you are planning a trip to this beautiful city.
+My Cartagena Travel Guide has all other details if you are planning a trip to this beautiful city.
 Thanks for stopping by! xoxo